-Ride Bikes On The Beach and Through The Marshlands
+3. Ride Bikes On The Beach and Through The Marshlands

 With over 30 miles of paved paths and 10 miles of hard-packed, bikeable beach, cycling is a preferred method for getting around Kiawah Island.

 Continue pedaling along the Kiawah Island Parkway and out to Rhett’s Bluff to discover the old Shoolbred cemetery and the dock overlooking the Kiawah River.
 Or simply coast along the tide line to see the length of the island’s entire shore.

-Book a Tee-Time at Championship Golf Courses
+4. Book a Tee-Time at Championship Golf Courses

-It’s no secret that Kiawah is home to some of the nation’s best golfing.
+It’s no secret that Kiawah is home to some of the nation’s best golf.
 Links Magazine, Conde Nast Traveler, and Golf World have all recognized the island as a top golf destination, and its five world-class courses attract golfers from near and far.

 Highlights of Kiawah’s golf offerings include Turtle Point, a Jack Nicklaus-designed course that blends seamlessly into the scenic landscape, and Osprey Point, featuring four natural lakes and dense forests.

 But the most spectacular of Kiawah’s courses is the Ocean Course, which has been home to an array of championships including the 2012 PGA Championship, and is scheduled to host the PGA Championship again in 2021.

-Watch a Movie in the Pool or Under The Stars
+5. Watch a Movie in the Pool or Under The Stars